ajamesd/pdsnd_github/README.md

 ### Files used
 ADobres_bikeshare.py (main program file)
-Users will also need the following data files located in the data folder: washington.csv new_york_city.csv chicago.csv
+Users will also need the following data files located in the data folder:
+* washington.csv
+* new_york_city.csv
+* chicago.csv
-The filepaths for this data must be specificed
+The filepaths for this data must be specificed in the inital lines of the ADobres_bikeshare.py code

 [NB for the Github repo only samples of the data have been uploaded due to the large size of the full files]

 ### Latest updates